chaoss/metrics/2_Growth-Maturity-Decline.md

-# Metric: Growth-Maturity-Decline
+# Category: Growth-Maturity-Decline

+Goal: Identify if the level of maturity the project has reached and whether it is growing or declining.

 ## Issue Resolution

-Activity Metric | Description
+Goal: Identify how effective the community is at addressing issues identified by community partcipants.

+Name | Question
 --- | ---
-Open Issues | Total number of open issues.
+Open Issues | What is the number of open issues?
-Closed Issues | Total number of closed issues.
+Closed Issues | What is the number of closed issues?
-Resolution Efficiency | Number of closed issues / number of abandoned issues.
+Issue Resolution Efficiency | What is the number of closed issues/number of abandoned issues?
-Average Time of Open Issues | The average amount of time open issues have remained open.
-Percentile Distribution of Open Issue Time | Proportional frequency of open issue time duration.
+Open Issue Age | What is the the age of open issues?
-Average Issue Resolution Time | The average amount of time it takes for issues to be closed.
-Percentile Distribution of Issue Resolution Time | Proportional frequency of closed issue time duration.
-Average Time of First Response to Issue | The average amount of time it takes for the first response to an issue.
+First Response to Issue Duration | What is the duration of time for a first response to an issue?
-Percentile Distribution of First Response Time | The proportional frequency of time it takes for the first response to an issue.
+Closed Issue Resolution Duration | What is the duration of time for issues to be resolved?

 ## Code Development

-Activity Metric | Description
+Goal: Identify how effective the community is at merging new code into the codebase.

+Name | Question
 --- | ---
-Number of Commits | Total number of commits.
+Code Commits | What is the number of code commits?
-Number of Lines Changed | Total number of lines of code that have been changed.
+Lines of Code Changed | What is the number of lines of code changed?
-Number of Reviews | Total number of code reviews.
+Code Reviews | What is the number of code reviews?
-Average time to merge code | The average amount of time difference between code author and commit dates.
+Code Merge Duration | What is the duration of time between code merge request and code commit?
-Percentile Distribution of Time to Merge Code | Proportional frequency of code merge to upstream time duration.
-Review Efficiency | Number of merged patches / number of abandoned patches over a set period of time.
+Code Review Efficiency | What is the number of merged code changes/number of abandoned code change requests?
-Average Time of First Maintainer Response to Code Merge Request | The average amount of time it takes for a maintainer to make the first response to a code merge request.
-Percentile Distribution of First Maintainer Response to Code Merge Request | The proportional frequency of time it takes for a maintainer to make the first response to a code merge request.
+Maintainer Response to Merge Request Duration | What is the duration of time for a maintainer to make a first response to a code merge request?
+Code Review Iteration | What is the number of iterations that occur before a merge request is accepted or declined?

 ## Community Growth

-Activity Metric | Description
+Goal: Identify the size of the project community and whether it's growing, shrinking, or staying the same.

+Name | Quesiton
 --- | ---
-Total Contributors | The total number of contributors over time on any platform.
+Contributors | What is the number of contributors?
-Total New Contributors | The total number of new contributors over time on any platform.
+New Contributors | What is the number of new contributors?
-Total Contributing Organizations | The total number of organizations contributing over time.
+Contributing Organizations | What is the number of contributing organizations?
-Total New Contributing Organizations | The total number of new organizations contributing over time.
+New Contributing Organizations | What is the number of new contributing organizations?
-Total (Sub-)Projects | The total number of (sub)projects over time.
+Sub-Projects | What is the number of sub-projects?

 **Disclaimer:**
-The activity metrics listed are not meant to represent a fully comprehensive list.
-It is fully expected that this list will evolve as people have insights and thoughts about the activity metrics that comprise Growth-Maturity-Decline.
+The name/question pairs listed are not meant to represent a fully comprehensive list.
+It is expected that this list will evolve as people have insights and thoughts about the name/question pairs that comprise Growth-Maturity-Decline.

 **Tooling:**
-The activity metrics are intended to be a starting point for community health related tooling.
-It is expected that the activity metrics will evolve based on the ability (or inability) of tooling to successfully implement the activity metrics.
+The name/question pairs are intended to be a starting point for CHAOSS-related software.
+It is expected that this list will evolve based on the ability (or inability) of software to successfully implement the specific name/question pairs.

 **Background:**
-The activity metrics have been identified based on workshops at the Open Source Leadership and the Open Source Summit North America.
-In addition, the activity metrics are based on active CHAOSS mailing list conversations.
-The activity metrics listed here are the result of compiling the discussions to data.
+The name/question pairs have been identified based CHAOSS-related outreach activities.
 We thank everyone who participated.

 **How to contribute:**
 - To advance the document, fork the repo, make your changes, create a pull request see [CONTRIBUTING.md][contrib]